Career Guidance Workshop

-Wintec puts the latest technology at your fingertips, industry respected tutors by your side, and an internationally recognised qualification to set you on your way.
+Wintec puts the latest technology at students' fingertips, industry respected tutors by their side, and an internationally recognised qualification to set them on their way.

-A Wintec qualification in this field will set you up with an internationally recognised qualification in an area with an acute skills shortage.
+A Wintec qualification in this field will set graduates up with an internationally recognised qualification in an area with an acute skills shortage.

-As a Civil Engineering Technologist, with a BEng Tech qualification, you’ll plan, design and supervise the construction of infrastructure such as roads and wastewater plants.
-Your day could see you consulting with clients and government officials, evaluating sites, planning and designing roads or a water works, preparing cost estimates and managing construction.
+Civil Engineering Technologists, with a BEng Tech qualification, will plan, design, and supervise the construction of infrastructure such as roads and wastewater plants.
+Their day could see them consulting with clients and government officials, evaluating sites, planning and designing roads or a water works, preparing cost estimates, and managing construction.

 Civil Engineering Technicians with a Diploma qualification, are more involved in the technical details of building and repairing roads, bridges and other infrastructure.
-So your day may have you surveying and measuring sites, preparing drawings, calculating costs and setting out timetables, checking and reporting on progress and liaising with clients and contractors.
+So their day may have them surveying and measuring sites, preparing drawings, calculating costs and setting out timetables, checking and reporting on progress, and liaising with clients and contractors.

 There is a real demand in New Zealand for qualified Civil Engineering Technologists and Technicians.

-Understanding the design requirements, operation and performance of equipment that produces, distributes or uses electricity.
-A Wintec qualification in this field will set you up with an internationally recognised qualification in an area with an acute skills shortage.
+Electrical engineering involves understanding the design requirements, operation and performance of equipment that produces, distributes or uses electricity.
+A Wintec qualification in this field will sets graduates up with an internationally recognised qualification in an area with an acute skills shortage.

-As an Electrical Engineering Technologist with a BEng Tech qualification, you could be busy specifying, designing or supervising the construction of systems and equipment that produce, distribute or use electricity, calculating costs and materials needed, bidding for contracts, overseeing electricity system tests, writing reports or even instruction manuals.
+Electrical Engineering Technologist with a BEng Tech qualification, could be busy specifying, designing or supervising the construction of systems and equipment that produce, distribute or use electricity, calculating costs and materials needed, bidding for contracts, overseeing electricity system tests, writing reports or even instruction manuals.

 An Electrical Engineering Technician with a Diploma qualification, works on-site at electrical plants overseeing the development and management of power systems and electrical infrastructure.

-As a mechanical engineering technologist, with a BEng Tech qualification, you will design and give advice on the building and repair of machines and tools.
-So you could spend your day designing or optimising production equipment; carrying out feasibility studies; researching the use of energy sources, machinery and materials; using CAD software to model plans; or preparing drawings of machines or machine parts.
+Mechanical engineering technologist, with a BEng Tech qualification, can design and give advice on the building and repair of machines and tools.
+They could spend their day designing or optimising production equipment; carrying out feasibility studies; researching the use of energy sources, machinery and materials; using CAD software to model plans; or preparing drawings of machines or machine parts.

-Your role as a mechanical engineering technician, with a Diploma qualification, is to assist with the design, building and maintenance of machines.
-Your day could involve overseeing the assembly of machinery, calculating costs and the amount of equipment required to build machines, testing and repairing machinery, monitoring equipment in order to improve mechanical processes and advising on maintenance work.
+Mechanical engineering technicians, with a Diploma qualification, can assist with the design, building and maintenance of machines.
+Their day could involve overseeing the assembly of machinery, calculating costs and the amount of equipment required to build machines, testing and repairing machinery, monitoring equipment in order to improve mechanical processes, and advising on maintenance work.

 There is a real demand in New Zealand for qualified mechanical engineering technologists and technicians.

-If you find modern appliances, communication devices, IT hardware and other electronic equipment fascinating, you’ll love a career in electronic engineering.
 We increasing rely on electronic equipment in our personal lives, and in industry, and that means there is a need for more people to design, install, service and maintain those devices.
-At Wintec you’ll get the practical skills and knowledge you need to be in demand in the electronics sector.
+At Wintec students will get the practical skills and knowledge they need to be in demand in the electronics sector.

 Electronics technicians help design, develop, test, manufacture, install, and repair electrical and electronic equipment.
 They may be involved in the product development process, quality testing, problem solving or installation, adjustment and reparation.